ocavue/prosemirror-flat-list/website/src/content/docs/introduction/index.md

 ### Migration

-If you want to migrate your existing documents that use [prosemirror-schema-list] or [@remirror/extension-list], you can use `migrateDocJSON` function from this module.
+If you want to migrate your existing documents that use [prosemirror-schema-list], you can use `migrateDocJSON` function from this module.
 It accepts an ProseMirror document JSON object and returns an updated document JSON object (or `null` if no migration is needed).
 It will replace all the old list nodes with the new list nodes.
 For example:

 ```typescript
 import { migrateDocJSON } from 'prosemirror-flat-list'